cits5501/cits5501.github.io/src/assessment.md

 It is to be completed individually.

-{#
 It includes both programming work and written work.
-Students may make look at any texts or online materials they wish, but any work must be their own.
+Students may make *look at* any texts or online materials they wish, but any work must be their own, and in their own words.
 As with all open assessments – any statistical anomalies will be investigated, and anybody may be asked to (orally)